Gopi-2808/PREDICTIVE-PARADOX/README.md

-# PREDICTIVE-PARADOX
-A predictive machine learning model to forecast the next hour's electricity demand (demand_mw) on the national grid.

-# Predictive Paradox: Electricity Demand Forecasting
+# PREDICTIVE-PARADOX: Electricity Demand Forecasting

 ## Project Overview
 This repository contains a machine learning pipeline to predict the next hour's electricity demand on the national grid using LightGBM.